 Rippling means that the implant develops a ridge or wrinkled texture that is apparent either visually, to the touch, or both.
 If it occurs, you’ll need a revision surgery to correct it, but it can generally be corrected by sizing the implant correctly, filling it to the right level, and placing it under the muscle.

 Changes in nipple sensitivity are quite common and can mean either numbness or hypersensitivity.
-In most cases, these changes are temporary and will go away in a few months as the nerves heal, but at times they are permanent.
+In most cases, these changes are temporary and will go away in a few months as the nerves heal.
 While there are some medications that will help to restore sensitivity, this is something you should discuss with Dr. Masri at your consultation if you are concerned.